-Refers to all activities at the commencement of, during and Contract Management after the contract period, to ensure that all contractual obligations have been completed.
+Contract Management Refers to all activities at the commencement of, during and after the contract period, to ensure that all contractual obligations have been completed.
 The Freebridge Community Housing staff member who is ultimately Contract Owner accountable for the outcomes of the contract is the Director whilst the Head of Service has responsibility for the contract.
 The Head of Service with the Delegated Authority approves contract variations, including extensions, as well as appointing the Contract Manager.
 Contract Manager The Freebridge Community Housing staff member nominated Contract Manager to be responsible for the management of the administration and management of a contract.
 Contract Register A register maintained for all procurements Is an addition or alteration to the original contract and may Contract Variation include a change to the scope of the contract, value of the contract, the contract options to be exercised, contract prices and quantity purchased.
 Contractor The supplier or the service provider (the other party) under a contract.
-The value of a contract is whichever of the following values Value of a Contract (excluding VAT) is appropriate to the kind of contract concerned: • The total estimated value of the project, or The total estimated value of the goods, services or works over the term of the contract including any extensions. erer ale terme erer meldaling any extended of
+Value of a Contract The value of a contract is whichever of the following values (excluding VAT) is appropriate to the kind of contract concerned: The total estimated value of the project, or The total estimated value of the goods, services or works over the term of the contract including any extensions.